microsoft/verona/docs/opsem.md

   * Could optimize by tracking the count of "busy" child regions.
   * Can we still have an Arena per frame?
     * Frame Arenas can't be discharged anyway.
-* Efficient frame teardown.
-  * Each frame could be an Arena.
-  * References from a frame Arena to another region (including another frame Arena) would be tracked as stack RC.
-  * A frame Arena must reach external RC 0 at `return`.
-  * Prevent heap or "older frame" regions from referencing a frame Arena?
-    * Any region other than the current frame Arena can't reference the current frame Arena?
 * How are Arenas different from uncounted regions?
   * How should they treat changing region type?
   * How should they treat merging, freezing, extract?